 He was a few steps away, his back towards her as he leant against the rockpile, gazing at the rising sun and the first few early risers already buzzing around.
 Long black hair flowed down his dark back.
 His dark wings fluttered, the golden light turning the edges red, like they were on fire.
 Meridiah caught her breath, having forgotten his darkness after all the blue.
 He turned at the sound, frowning as she stepped back.
-Then she caught the look in his eyes, the hurt and fear, and her heart dropped, her wings drooped.
-Poor thing.
-He is so alone.
+Then she caught the look in his eyes, the hurt and fear, and her heart dropped.
+Her wings drooped.

-She pushed her fear aside and joined him, slipping her hand into his.
+Pushing her fear aside, she joined him, slipping her hand into his.
 His gaze softened, the hurt and fear replaced with surprise.
 ‘I don’t even know your name,’ she said.

 ‘Meridiah,’ he finished for her, smiling at her startled look, gazing down at her in a way that made her shiver.
 ‘I know who you are.
 I’ve watched you enough.
 Heard the others call your name.’
 He frowned again and looked back at the fairies.
 ‘You going home?’

 They spent the day together, exploring the forest, steering clear of the fields of flowers where the others flew.
-The trees weren’t so scary; tall and looming they might have been, but their shadows hid no monsters.
+The trees weren’t so scary; tall and looming they might be, but their shadows hid no monsters.

 ‘What’s that?’ she said, pointing at something moving tranquilly on the surface, leaving gentle ripples in its wake.

 ‘What’s a boat?’
 She squinted.
 ‘And what’s that moving in it?’